The 'UAE Free Zone Profit Repatriation' Search Guide: 5 Things IT Founders Must Know

 Why it matters: Unlike some jurisdictions that impose strict capital controls or withholding taxes on dividends, the UAE offers complete freedom.

 The IT Context: If your Free Zone IT consultancy generates AED 1 million in profit, you have the legal right to transfer that entire amount out of the UAE.
-There are no foreign exchange controls restricting the movement of your capital or profits, making it an ideal hub for global tech operations.
+There are no foreign exchange controls restricting the movement of your capital or profits.

 2. No Withholding Tax on Dividends